Monetization, “Greed”, and an offer.

 Temporary Luck:

-While I strongly believe in my project’s value, I can’t deny how lucky I am for it to have succeeded.
+While I strongly believe in our project’s value, I can’t deny how lucky I am for it to have succeeded.
 Before VS, I was merely a jaded newbie developer looking at severely depressing graphs of how indie games usually perform on steam and wondering how I’d ever make it my own way.

 I am confident in my ability to produce interesting content, but I am not so confident I’ll ever be this lucky again and find a niche that allows me to thrive in an industry filled with underpaid passion workers.